tylertitsworth/5th-age-srd/Classes/Chaos-Mage.md

 9th level spell: 70 temporary hit points.

-### Iconic Spells & Feats
+## Iconic Spells & Feats

-In setting up your game universe, you should have a set of icons.
+In setting up your game universe, you should have a set of relationships.
 Distribute them more or less evenly into the spell groups below according to the theme that matches best (Blood of Warriors, Light of the High Ones, Twisted Path).
-When the chaos mage rolls a particular icon, they can choose any spell associate that that icon's group of spells.
+When the chaos mage rolls a particular relationship, they can choose any spell associate that that relationship's group of spells.

-Multiple icons should belong to each group.
+Multiple relationships should belong to each group.
 Each group should have at-will spells and at least one per-battle and daily spell.

-#### Blood of Warriors
+### Blood of Warriors

-##### Castigation (1st level+)
+#### Castigation (1st level+)

 Close-quarters spell